 The United Nations High Commissioner for Refugees to Visit Japan

-1. Mr. Filippo Grandi, the United Nations High Commissioner for Refugees (UNHCR), will visit Japan from October 24 to 28.
+1. Mr. Filippo Grandi, the United Nations High Commissioner for Refugees (UNHCR), will visit Japan from November 16 to 20 upon the invitation of the Ministry of Foreign Affairs.

-2. During his stay, the High Commissioner Grandi is scheduled to meet with government officials, to exchange views with corporate representatives and attend to a symposium.
+2. During his stay, the High Commissioner Grandi is scheduled to meet with government officials, to exchange views with corporate representatives and non-governmental organizations (NGOs), and hold a lecture meetings.

 3. Japan is proactively implementing assistance for the world’s humanitarian crises, and this visit to Japan by the High Commissioner Grandi is expected to further deepen the relationship between Japan and the UNHCR.